PhoenixTales/phoenix-docs/_includes/about.md

 # README

-PHOENIX is a gothic tale.
-A dark fantasy drama, narrated like a greek tragedy with the game world serving as its stage.
+PHOENIX is a gothic tale, a dark fantasy drama, narrated like a greek tragedy with the game world serving as its stage.

-Designed as a melancholic virtual tale and a philosophical reflection with different plots depending on the decisions and the playstyle of the player.
+Designed as an rpg in form of a virtual tale and a philosophical reflection with different plots depending on the decisions and playstyle of the player.

 An immersive sim set in a mystic valley full of conflict, decay and atmospheric density.
 Everything is designed by hand and comes with unique aesthetics and lovely retro graphics, while the gameplay is focused on immersion by visualisation: No numbers, no statistics, just roleplay.

 It is developed by [PhoenixTales](https://phoenixtales.de) and done when it's done.